Health Vibes - lack of sleep makes us looney tunes, eggs with painted crazy faces

 Electronic Devices

-Don't use electronic devices within 1 hour of bedtime: cell, computer, kindle, fluorescent lights, and LCD/LED screen light.
+Don't use electronic devices within 1 hour of bedtime: cell, computer, kindle, T.V., fluorescent lights, and LCD/LED screen light.
 The blue light from natural sunlight or electronic devices disrupts your sleep making your body feel it should stay awake.
 It also reduces your melatonin production, the sleepy hormone.
 Blue light also reduces 2 types of deep sleep that you need for proper brain function.
-Bottom line - it's difficult to fall asleep & stay asleep per a study by the National Academy of Sciences.
+Bottom line - blue light makes it difficult to fall asleep & stay asleep per a study by the National Academy of Sciences.

 Napping

-Personally, I don't take naps unless I'm really sick or exhausted from a grueling period of stress & schedules.
-If people aren't getting exercise or enough physical activity, they'll want to take naps, but may have problems falling asleep.
+Personally, I don't take naps unless I'm really sick or exhausted from a grueling & stressful period of mental or physical exertion.
+Those who don't exercise or get enough physical activity, are more prone to taking naps but then have trouble falling asleep.

 Bedroom

-Keep your bedroom for sleeping, dressing, and for those extra happy meet-ups with your spouse.
-Hopefully, your bed & pillow are comfortable, and your blankets should not be too warm to make you over heat.
+Keep your bedroom for sleeping, dressing, and for those happy times with your spouse.
+Hopefully, your bed & pillow are comfortable, and your blankets should not keep you too warm.
+See: Turn Home Spaces into Healing Places.

 How to Get Better Sleep